alexbfree/thesis/src/chapter-4.md

 > _'_[Data-centric citizen interaction] _is no longer a technological necessity, but it has become a political intention.'_—[@bridle2016]

 There is a need to reverse this trend, not only in practice but in political ambition, if people's interests are to be best served, and if a welfare state is to be truly _enabling_ [@miettinen2013].
 By taking a more innovative approach to digital policy, it is possible that governments could be more effective in helping to involve those citizens that have become disadvantaged by the current system.
 A more human-centred approach could help to combat the digital divide [@kalvet2008; @steyaert2009].
+Pragmatic considerations for organisations wishing to explore new more human-centric models for service user data relations are explored further in [10.2](#10.2).

 My proposal for shifting the LDM is theoretical; it does not provide an implementable solution that could be rolled out at scale.
 Instead, it can serve as a mental model to stimulate discussions about potential change.
 Its value is in shining a light on the positive and negative impacts upon relationship effectiveness of current data practice in EH.
 These findings offer imagined practices that could be more efficient, and serve as a challenge to the status quo that should encourage EH providers to question their priorities when it comes to the use of people's civic data.
 The primary goal of EH is to empower families to help themselves as effectively as possible, and EH's focus on data arguably works against this.

 Summation of Case Study One{#4.6}
 ---------------------------

-<span class="editnote">make stronger references to Design in intro and elsewhere, and talk about what is feasible / implementable (maybe leading into that being explored in part two)</span>

 Through four participatory co-design workshops with supported families and support workers in North-East England, this study highlighted five problem areas which participants perceive with current personal data practices: